wlonk/arcadia/arcadia.md

 >
 > ---
 >
-> The way to change perception: you get to ask X questions per session, where X
-> is the strength of your relationship.
-The way to make this on the sheet: two
-> slots with four black checkboxes, three with three black and one grey, five
-> with two black and two grey, and many with one black and three grey.
-When you
-> take an advance that lets you have more intimates, you can black-outline
-> boxes with a pen, allowing you to still pencil-check them as you use them,
-> and then erase at the end of the session.
->
-> Now the particular questions become very important.
->
-> When you read the fairy, there's a totally different list of questions.
-Very
-> particular for the fairy.
->
-> ---
->
 > Now, what about procedural elements?
 Can I do a thing, in the world?
 Dance
 > well, shoot well, ride well, invest well?
 >